marshall-vogt/c0723-code-solutions/express-static/express-static-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is the purpose of the Express Static middleware?
+  To transfer static files from the server to the browser.
 - What does `express.static()` return?
+  A path to the directory in the server.
 - What are several examples of static files?
+  HTML/CSS, JavaScript, images, and videos.
 - What is a good way to serve application images using Express?
+  Place the images in an image folder inside the public folder and use the static method to send the path.

 ## Notes